yaki-bcit/doc-virtualbox/docs/create-ubuntu-vm/intro.md

 # Create an Ubuntu Virtual Machine
 {: .no_toc }

-This section shows how to download an Ubuntu installation disk image and how to add a new virtual machine in VirtualBox.
+This section shows how to download an Ubuntu installation disk image, how to add a new virtual machine (VM) in VirtualBox and how to install Ubuntu inside the VM.